57Esther/Climate-Change/README.md

   - ### Conducted user testing with friends and family members.
       - Users enjoyed the sites visuals however later found out that the visuals were taking too much space and were too large.
 This resulted into compressing the image files which led to the decrease in some image quality.
+The issues were fix and tested again.

    - ### Testing User Stories from User Experience (UX) Section